 Jobs and manual procedures which can be decomposed into these simple, constituent jobs can probably be automated in the near future.

 Nowadays there are good examples of using AI to do market automation, loan decisions, speech recognition, and even to steer an autonomous vehicle.
 The technology behind the majority of these opportunities is “standard” AI, otherwise known as supervised learning.

 99% of value created by AI comes out of supervised learning – mapping from A to B [identification, categorization].

 The deep learning is the fancy new variant of AI repeatedly discussed in the media.
-Deep learning is finally improving and it provides superior performance in comparison to “old” AI technologies (SVM etc.) when the amount of available data increases.
-Old learning solutions could not benefit from larger data sets, where as neural networks can benefit from increasing datasets.
+Deep learning is finally improving and it provides superior performance in comparison to “old” AI technologies (SVM etc.) when the number of available data increases.
+Old learning solutions could not benefit from larger data sets, whereas neural networks can benefit from increasing datasets.
 The bigger the network, the more data can be poured in with a performance increment.

 Andrew lists different techniques based on their current business impact

 “Reinforcement learning PR excitement is largely disproportionate with its impact”

 The most valuable thing for AI-based businesses is an exclusive data asset

 Leading AI company don’t only have great data scientists, but unique data assets.
 Andrew says that data assets make AI-based businesses defendable in a competitive landscape.
 Although he has worked with leading search engines and knows intimately how they work, he would be unable to create a competitive product without similar sets of user data.
 To build a defensible business, a company must build a positive feedback loop that allows to accumulate more data from users.

 Data assets allow leading web search companies to provide more relevant results.